vrybas/vrybas.github.io/source/_posts/2014-04-12-grasp-in-ruby.markdown

 ## Controller

-Controller is an object within the system which handles incoming parameters and delegate work to others
+Controller is an object within the system which handles incoming parameters and delegate work to others.

 That's what "C" in "MVC" for.
 In Rails we have our Controllers, which handle incoming requests.
 But, according to GRASP, they should meet a